Bitwise-AR/DRS---Decision-Review-System-in-cricket-/README.md

   - **GUI Layout:** Built using Tkinter, with buttons styled for a consistent look and feel. 🎨

 ## Key Functions 🔦
+  - **`resize_with_aspect_ratio(image, width=None, height=None, inter=cv2.INTER_AREA)`:** Resizes an image while maintaining its aspect ratio.
+The function takes parameters for width and height, and it adjusts the dimensions accordingly to preserve the aspect ratio. 📏
   - **`play_video(play_speed)`:** Plays the video at a specified speed. ⏸️
   - **`show_pending(decision)`:** Displays the decision pending image, then shows the sponsor image, and finally the decision outcome. 🏆
   - **`give_out() and give_not_out()`:** Handle the decision-making process and update the GUI accordingly. 👨‍⚖️